Ted Kennedy (ice hockey): The Final Cup

 Except for being left with a lifelong facial tick, Howe made a full recovery and for the 1950–51 season as he finished the season leading the league in points.
 The Maple Leafs finished in second place behind Detroit.
 Kennedy finished second on the team in points behind Bentley and tied with Howe for the league lead in assists with 43.
 In the first round of the playoffs Montreal upset Detroit and Toronto defeated Boston.

-The Stanley Cup final between Montreal and Toronto went five games, but is remarkable as each game required overtime to be decided.
+The Stanley Cup Finals between Montreal and Toronto went five games, but is remarkable as each game required overtime to be decided.
 In the third game, with the series tied at one game a piece, Kennedy both saved the game for the Leafs and won it.
 First, he prevented a goal by clearing a puck that was heading into the Toronto net, then, just fifty seconds later at the other end of the rink, he intercepted a clear-out pass from Montreal's Calum MacKay and scored to win the game.
 The fourth game was won by Toronto to lead the series 3–1.